Measuring the metrics that matter

-The methodology and results of this campaign won at the UK Search Awards 2021 (Best use of search - Finance (SEO): Small) and received Silver at the Digital Impact Awards Europe 2021 (Best use of digital from the financial services sector).
+The methodology and results of this campaign won several awards including from the UK Search Awards 2021 (Best Use of Search - Finance (SEO): Small), and received Silver at the Digital Impact Awards Europe 2021.

 1. Achieve top-tier, authoritative, editorially valid links that increase site authority.

 2. Increase organic search rankings to increase the client’s traffic.

 Our methodology was manually constructed and sourced with the guidance of Dr Brad Klontz, a financial planner and psychologist.
 With no pre-existing data to use, we pursued the research with an original hypothesis that financial misinformation was exposing itself to millions of TikTok users.

 We began by constructing a seed list of 50 TikTok influencers providing content on personal finance, financial investment, and wealth increase by exploring various popular hashtags on the platform, and analysed a random sample of 25 videos from their profile.

 We then established if and how much of their content could be considered as ‘misleading’ as per our definition of the term.